 Dinner is included in a local restaurant this evening in Budapest.

-After breakfast, we embark on morning city tour of the undisputed "Queen of the Danube."
+After breakfast, we embark on a morning city tour of the undisputed "Queen of the Danube."
 Budapest is divided by the beautiful river, with Pest (the left bank) to its east, and Buda (the right bank) to its west.
 We'll see the medieval building at Buda's Castle Hill, where a massive castle complex and its ramparts high above the Danube have been designated a UNESCO World Heritage Site.
-After lunch on your own, we'll enjoy a stroll through the city's covered markets followed by the afternoon at leisure to explore on your own.
+After a stroll through the city's covered market, enjoy lunch on your own and the afternoon at leisure to explore independently.
 You may wish to head to the turreted Fisherman's Bastion for panoramic views of the city, or spend some time at the famous Chain Bridge, which was first opened in 1849 to link the two provincial towns of Buda and Pest, and now stands as a symbol of Hungarian liberty.
 Or, in Heroes' Square, you can witness a memorial to the great leaders in Hungary's history that is dominated by the great Millennium Monument.

 After time for dinner on your own, we'll gather for an hour-long evening cruise on the Danube River—an opportunity to witness Budapest's monuments brilliantly illuminated, from Pest's Danube Promenade to the Buda Castle District.

-This evening, we'll enjoy a Farewell Dinner at a local restaurant with lively Hungarian Gypsy music to celebrate our Bohemian journey.
+This evening, we'll enjoy a Farewell Dinner at a local restaurant to celebrate our Bohemian journey.